 Side note: here is a cool Optimus Prime bunk bed that was made for a couple of lucky rugrats.

-Big post today!
-Like the previous post, here is another bed design that I discarded a few months ago, because several others beat me to the punch.
+Here is another bed design that I discarded a few months ago, because several others beat me to the punch.
 I’m posting it now because I felt there needed to be a design that was more functional and aimed at grown-ups.